 With that in mind, Hermès and its meticulously crafted distribution strategy is worthy of reflection.
 While the status quo of the fashion industry is very much in flux, with many similarly situated brands busy tapping buzzy creative directors, going (almost) all-in in terms of the digital sphere, including the leveraging of social influencers, in order to reach a larger pool of consumers (i.e., younger consumers), and making shifts in their portfolios and thus, their priorities, Hermès has remained in one of the strongest positions in terms of luxury cache but also in profitability, capital efficiency, and growth/momentum, etc.

 According to Hermès’ president and CEO for the Americas Robert Chavez, this is largely tied to the 181-year old luxury stalwart’s retail and distribution strategy.
-Chavez, speaking at Skift’s Global Forum last month, attributed no shortage of Hermès’ success to its “very limited distribution strategy.”
+Chavez, speaking at Skift’s Global Forum in September, attributed no shortage of Hermès’ success to its “very limited distribution strategy.”
 To be exact, Hermès operates only about 300 stores in the world, with just over 30 brick-and-mortar outposts in the U.S., and its shoppable website.

 “Our strategy of keeping a very limited distribution has really worked very much in our favor,” according to Chavez.

 After all, he notes, “People want things that not a lot of people can get.
 I mean, that’s what it’s like in the luxury world and continues to hold true.
 Once something becomes very, very saturated that luxury customer doesn’t really want that anymore.”